dresden-elektronik/deconz-rest-doc/docs/endpoints/ddf/index.md

 # Device Description Files (DDF)

-<mark>Work in progress</mark>

 !!!
 Important
-    This page serves as a Request For Comments (RFC).
-This API is not yet available in a release.
+    This API is still in development and may change in the future.

 The **/ddf** endpoint provides query and management calls for DDF bundles.